How to Prevent Muscle Cramps from Derailing Your Workout

 How to Stop Muscle Cramps Fast

 There are some things that can tank an otherwise good workout: sudden rain, stomach distress, feeling like your legs are especially sleepy today.
-Another exercise interrupter?
-Muscle cramps.
+Another annoying interrupter?
+Muscle cramps during exercise.

 It’s tough when you’re in the zone and suddenly you feel a painful cramp that requires you to take a pause.
 It’s happened to most of us, but some people deal with muscle cramps way more often than others.
 If that’s you, here’s how to handle a spasm in the moment and how to prevent them from happening again.